Abdelrhmanmansoor/tf1-frontend/DELIVERY.md

-# 🎉 SportX Platform - Project Delivery Document
+# 🎉 TF1 Platform - Project Delivery Document

-**Welcome!** This document will guide you through everything you need to know about the SportX Platform.
+**Welcome!** This document will guide you through everything you need to know about the TF1 Platform.
 Whether you're the client, a developer taking over, or just curious about how everything works - you're in the right place!

 ---
 -